The Octagon House: Dolley Madison

-There are a number of ghostly legends at the Octagon that deal with its early history as a gathering place for the elite of Washington.
-Dolley Madison is prominent in these legends because she was well known as a hostess during the first quarter of the nineteenth century.
+There are a number of ghostly legends at the Octagon that deal with its early history as a gathering place for the elite of Washington, D.C.
+Dolley Madison is prominent in these legends because she was well known as a hostess during the first quarter of the 19th century.
 She is a very popular ghost in Washington, D.C., and is said to haunt several buildings around town.
 Dolley and James Madison resided in the Octagon House from September 1814 through March 1815, after the White House was burned by the British.

 According to the legends, ghostly receptions are held by Dolley Madison, who is supposedly most often seen in the front hall and drawing room, and the smell of lilacs is noticeable whenever her ghost is present.